 At Practice Cafe, we frequently hear questions about practice naming, and a surprising amount of our website’s traffic comes from searches by dentists all over the world looking for help with naming their practices.
 We’re talking thousands and thousands of hits!
-Our creative, experienced content strategy team enjoys brainstorming for the free practice naming help that we offer.
-This is an updated version of a dental practice naming guide that we first posted in 2007, then updated in 2013, 2016, and now in 2019.
+Our creative, experienced content strategy team enjoys brainstorming for the practice naming help that we offer.
+This is an updated version of a dental practice naming guide that we first posted in 2007, then updated in 2013, 2016, and most recently in 2019.
 My, how time flies!

 Your business name can immediately help align your services and value proposition with potential customers’ needs.
 Before you decide on a practice name, we recommend determining the kind of practice you want to run.
 Do you have a defined personal practice philosophy, or a concise practice mission statement or essential intent that you’ve put into words?
 Have you done enough demographic research to understand what will likely appeal to the community where you’ll be practicing?
 Your approach to naming your dental practice should be heavily influenced by its location and the surrounding area.
 When you have a good grasp of your practice vision, your target market, and the current competition, you’re better equipped to add a practice naming endeavor to the mix.Learn about demographics